Setting yourself up for success

 Step 1: Identify the problem you’re solving:

 People invent things to solve problems.
 The wheel was invented to solve the problem of moving goods.
-5,500 years later, Airbnb was invented to help solve the problem of an accommodation shortage during a design conference in San Francisco when the co-founders couldn’t pay their rent.
+Airbnb was invented to help solve the problem of an accommodation shortage during a design conference in San Francisco when the co-founders couldn’t pay their rent.

 People find solutions to their problems in products or services.
 And the bigger the problem, the easier it is to get someone to buy the thing that solves their problem.